 G. Old Business

 J. Community Calendar

 Section 1.
 The Commission may appoint such committees in addition to those required by these by-laws and the Agreement, as the Commission shall, from time to time, deem necessary.
 Such committees shall be selected in the manner determined by the Commission.

 AMENDMENTS TO BY-LAWS

 Section 1.
 These by-laws may be amended at any regular or special meeting of the Commission provided that a ten day prior notice of the proposed amendment has been furnished to each person to whom notice of Board meetings must be sent pursuant to these by-laws.
 An amendment may be proposed in writing, filed with the Chair by a Member, by a director, or by the Commission on its own motion.

 Section 2.
-A simple majority (51%) of all authorized votes cast at a duly constituted meeting of the Commission and the affirmative vote of four directors, or the affirmative vote of six directors shall be necessary to adopt any proposed amendment to these by-laws.
+A simple majority (51%) of all authorized votes cast at a duly constituted meeting of the Commission and the affirmative vote of a majority of the appointed directors, or the affirmative vote of three-fourths (3/4) of the appointed directors shall be necessary to adopt any proposed amendment to these by-laws.

 Section 3.
 In any instance where these by-laws are in conflict with the Joint and Cooperative Agreement for the Administration of a Cable Communications System, such Agreement shall control.

 Section 4.
 These by-laws are effective upon their adoption by the Board.